lit/lit.dev/packages/lit-dev-content/site/docs/v2/ssr/client-usage.md

 How to re-apply that reactivity client-side depends on whether you are rendering standalone Lit templates or utilizing Lit components.

 ## Standalone Lit Templates
 "Hydration" for Lit templates is the process of having Lit re-associate the expressions of Lit templates with the nodes they should update in the DOM as well as adding event listeners.
-In order to hydrate Lit templates, the `hydrate()` method from the `experimental-hydrate` module is provided in the `lit` package.
+In order to hydrate Lit templates, the `hydrate()` method is provided in the `@lit-labs/ssr-client` package.
 Before you update a server-rendered container using `render()`, you must first call `hydrate()` on that container using the same template and data that was used to render on the server:

 ```js
 import {render} from 'lit';